-The Board has a retirement age policy that provides no Director may be nominated as a candidate, or for reelection, as part of the slate of Directors proposed for election by the Company, nor may any person be nominated as a candidate for Director, after he or she has reached age 75.
+The Board has a retirement policy that provides no Director may be nominated as a candidate, or for reelection, as part of the slate of Directors proposed for election by the Company, nor may any person be nominated as a candidate for Director, after he or she has reached age 75.
 Directors are not, however, subject to specific term limits.
 Due to the complexity of the utility industry, the Company values the insight that a Director is able to develop over a period of time.
-Tenure on the Board generally provides an enhanced contribution to the Board, which the Board believes is in the best interest of shareholders.
+The Board believes that tenure provides an enhanced contribution to the Board, including the benefits of valuable experience and familiarity, which is in the best interest of shareholders.